15 Tiny Details You Probably Missed About Prince William and Kate Middleton’s Wedding

 The quiet nod to Diana, Princess of Wales

-Though she didn’t want to ride in the Glass Coach to the ceremony, the Duke and Duchess of Cambridge traveled to Buckingham Palace for the Queen’s luncheon reception in the horse-drawn carriage that transported Charles and Diana during their 1981 wedding.
+Though she didn’t want to ride in the Glass Coach to the ceremony, the Duke and Duchess of Cambridge travelled to Buckingham Palace for the Queen’s luncheon reception in the horse-drawn carriage that transported Charles and Diana during their 1981 wedding.
 Originally built for King Edward VII in 1902 for his coronation, it is used often by the Queen to meet with foreign heads of state.

 The post-ceremony procession hit a SNAFU